 U.S. Small Business Administration (SBA) low-interest federal disaster loans can provide working capital to New Hampshire small businesses and private, non-profit organizations suffering substantial economic injury as a result of COVID-19.

-SBA’s Economic Injury Disaster Loans offer up to $2 million in assistance to help overcome the temporary loss of revenue.
+SBA’s Economic Injury Disaster Loans offer up to $150,000 in assistance to help overcome the temporary loss of revenue.

-These loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
+These loans may be used as working capital to pay fixed debts, payroll, accounts payable and other bills.

 The interest rate is 3.75% for small businesses and 2.75% for non-profits.